 A mammogram cannot show for sure whether or not cancer is present.
 If your mammogram shows something that could be cancer, a sample of breast tissue is removed and looked at under a microscope.
 This is called a biopsy (see below).

 An ultrasound uses sound waves to outline a part of the body.
 The sound wave echoes are picked up by a computer to create a picture on a computer screen.
 For most breast ultrasounds, a small, microphone-like instrument is placed on the skin of the breast after gel is applied.

 This test is often used to look at an area of concern found on a mammogram.
 It can tell if something is a cyst or a solid mass (tumor).
 This is helpful because many cysts do not need to be biopsied.
 In someone with a breast tumor, it is also used to look at the lymph nodes under the arm.

 MRI of the breast

-The use of this test for screening was discussed in the section “Screening for breast cancer.”
-MRI can also be used to look at areas of concern found on a mammogram.
+MRI scans can take a long time — often up to an hour.
+It is important to remain very still the entire time.
+Lying in the tube might upset people with a fear of enclosed spaces.
+MRI can be used for screening, but it can also be used to look at areas of concern found on a mammogram.
 MRI is also sometimes used for women who are known to have breast cancer in order to help figure out the size of the cancer.

 A biopsy is done when other tests show that you might have breast cancer.
 The only way to know for sure is for you to have a biopsy.
 During this test, cells from the area of concern are removed so they can be studied in the lab.